rcassani/castoriscausa/content/articles/ge62vr_nvidia_cuda_two_monitors.md

-Title: Mint18 + GE62VR + GTX1060 + CUDA
+Title: LinuxMint-18 + GE62VR + GTX1060 + CUDA
 Date: 2017-02-21 19:00
 Category: Blog
 Tag: linux, gpu, nvidia, cuda
 Slug: ge62vr-mint-gtx1060
 Author: Ray Cassani

-There are several posts with the instructions for properly installing NVIDIA drivers in Linux; unfortunately, sometimes they're outdated, moreover it's not possible to cover the inmensity of system configurations.
-After searching, reading and destilating some of that information, I came down to this guide for my system (**Mint18** in **MSI-GE62VR**)`*`.
+There are several posts with instructions for properly installing **NVIDIA drivers in Linux**.
+Unfortunately, sometimes they're outdated, moreover it's not possible to cover the immensity of system configurations.
+After searching and reading some of that information, I came down to this guide for my system (**Mint18** in **MSI-GE62VR**)`*`.
 The guide consists of two parts:

 1. Install NVIDIA drivers
 2. Install and test CUDA drivers.